kdsli/red_shisen_sho/README.md

   into the high score table.
 When the training mode is off, these functions are not available, but the results are recorded in the table of records.

-The main language of the program and comments is Russian, but there is an interface translation file in English

-The program is not public, but quite workable.
-With this, the source code of the program passes the test successfully:
+The source code of the program is successfully tested:

 cppcheck -q --enable=all --inconclusive --std=c++14

-The program was not going under Windows, but it will be checked in the near future and there should be no problems.
+The main language of the program and comments is Russian, but there is an interface translation file into English.

-Also, no work was done on installing the program into the Linux environment.
+Build under Windows posted here.
+But no work was done on installing the program on Linux, since the program was not planned as public.
+Nevertheless, it is quite workable.

 The program can be assembled according to the following algorithm: